Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:21:23.18] - Sam Hill Yeah.

-[00:21:23.28] - Anthony Campolo There's a new Twitter API.
-I hear it's all the buzz.
+[00:21:23.28] - Anthony Campolo There's a new Twitter API, I hear.
+It's all the buzz.

-[00:21:26.11] - Sam Hill Yeah, I was about to ask you that.
+[00:21:26.11] - Sam Hill Yeah, I was about to mention that.

 [00:21:28.01] - Lucia Cerchie Yeah, it's exciting.
 I think you can tweet from it, which I don't think you could have done before.

-[00:22:00.17] - Anthony Campolo What's the recursive tweet there?
+[00:22:00.17] - Anthony Campolo What's the recursive tweet?

 [00:22:03.04] - Lucia Cerchie You can retweet your own tweet with a single post to the API.
-There's like, I've only seen, like, two
+I've only seen, like, two different ways of doing it.

-[00:22:33.13] - Sam Hill All right, my turn.
+[00:22:33.13] - Sam Hill All right, my turn?

 [00:22:35.06] - Anthony Campolo Yeah, let's do it.